janesmith73/product-docs/docs/services/endpoint-management-and-group-policies.md

 Service policies define which services are available for a group of devices.
 These policies include:

-- Available radio access types (2G, 3G, 4G)
+- Available radio access types (2G, 3G, 4G, NB-IoT)
 - Monthly data and SMS limit
 - SMS API configuration
 - Custom DNS